Master of Arts in Liberal Studies (MALS) - The Committee's Page

 It's a good idea, even before you accept the director responsiblities, to ascertain not only the subject of the final project, but also its scope and direction.
 Two paths are possible:

 A written work advancing an original point of view as a result of research.
-Most traditional disciplines require such a work as the capstone experience of the degree experience.
+Most traditional disciplines require such a work as the capstone experience of the academic journey to the degree.
 This work must meet all the usual requirements for a formal thesis.
 Specific guidance as to format will be found in the MALS Final Project Formatting Requirements Manual.

 Final Project Proposal (w/form)

 This document is due very early in the semester.
 It comes first to you and then a week later, to the GLS Program Director.
-When submitted to the Program Director, it must be accompanied with a form with your signature thereon.
+When submitted to the Program Director, it must be accompanied with the required form signed by you and the reader(s).
 By signing it, you have agreed that the proposal is reasonable and valid and that you will act as the student's project director (or reader).
 For details on how it's to be structured, please see Section IV of the web page.
 Note: If distance or other factors make the signature an issue, an approval email to the GLS Program Director will suffice as a signature on the form.

 Depending on the timeline developed with the student, several versions of the final project may have been reviewed by this point.
 However, that may not be the case.
 To cover the case when no version reviews have taken place, we have the deadline titled "Due date for submission of first draft of GLS 598 final projects to final project directors for Spring 2014 graduates."
 This deadline is established at approximately the midpoint of the semester and is intended primarily as a reminder for the student and director to review progress.
-Obviously, if the first draft doesn't yet exist, there are undoubtedly problems.
-So, if the director (or the student) feel that progress is not sufficient to indicate a completion in the current semester, they should take action to postpone completion until the next or later semester.
+If the first draft doesn't yet exist, there may be problems.
+If the director (and/or the student) feel that progress is not sufficient to reasonably expect a completion in the current semester, the final project should be postponed until the next or later semester.
 Please note that postponement, especially from the first semester's attempt, is not unusual.
-There are, however, administrative actions to accomplish postponement so please ask the student to contact Perry Campbell (910.962.3590 - email@example.com) for assistance.
+There are, however, administrative requirements that must be completed to accomplish said postponement.
+Please ask the student to contact Perry Campbell (910.962.3590 - email@example.com) for assistance in completing these actions..

-Once you, the reader, and the student agree that the written product is very close, if not perfect, a properly formatted and signed "review copy" must be submitted to the GLS Director for review and approval.
+Once the final project director, the reader, and the student agree that the written product is very close, if not perfect, a properly formatted and signed "review copy" must be submitted to the GLS Director for review and approval.
 Achieving an acceptable review copy can be difficult and time consuming.
 Directors should advise the student to allow for ample time to format the project correctly following the guidelines in the formatting manual.
-However, it is the student's responsibility to ensure the written product is properly formatted.
+Although it is the student's responsibility to ensure the written product is properly formatted, our final project deadlines specify that the director and the student ensure that the final project review copy meets all formatting requirements.
+This formatting review should take place about one week prior to the submission of the final project review copy to the GLS Director..

-The usual deadline for this submission is three weeks before the end of classes in the semester of enrollment.
-As with the final project proposal, the signature requirement can be met by an email from the committee member to the GLS Director indicating approval.
+The usual deadline for submission of the review copy is three weeks before the end of classes in the semester of enrollment.
+As with the final project proposal, the signature requirement on the review copy title page can be met by an email from the committee member to the GLS Director indicating approval.

 Sometime during the three weeks, the GLS Director will review the written work.
 This review will result in one of the three emails delinated below being sent to the student.
 The project director and the GLS Program Assistant will also receive copies.